um-pdavila/acs_docs/docs/services/storage.rst

 * Fee for 10T of CES project storage is charged annually. ($300)
 * CES is restricted to SFTP access through apex.idsc.miami.edu.

 You can access your CES storage using any SFTP client.
 We recommend FileZilla.
-Please see use cases in URL below. https://acs-docs.readthedocs.io/services/2-transfer.html
+Please see Using Filezilla use case in URL below.

+  https://acs-docs.readthedocs.io/services/2-transfer.html